 In 1903, the Women’s 20th Century Club was founded in a rather large Craftsman home to contribute to the betterment of what was then mainly a farm town.

 Eagle Rock became an independent city and was incorporated in 1911.
-The Eagle Rock City Hall serves as a reminder of the era before its annexation by its larger, thirsty neighbor in 1923.
+The Eagle Rock City Hall serves as a reminder of the era before its annexation by its larger, thirsty neighbor on 18 May 1923.

-The aforementioned Carnegie library is now home to Center for the Arts, Eagle Rock, which is responsible for much of the community’s arts programing.
+The aforementioned Carnegie library is now home to the Center for the Arts, Eagle Rock, which is responsible for much of the community’s arts programing.
 The center puts on several notable events and offers cheap or free art classes.
-The next big event is the 8th Annual Art Auction, on Sunday, April 25th.
+The next big event is the 8th Annual Art Auction, on Sunday, 25 April.

 Prior to the 1930s, Los Angeles’ sizable Italian population had been centered in Little Italy, located north of downtown.
-After the 1930s, Italians largely began to fan out to nearby neighborhoods like Echo Park, El Sereno, Frogtown, Lincoln Heights and Eagle Rock.
+After the 1930s, Italians largely began to fan out to nearby neighborhoods like Echo Park, El Sereno, Elysian Valley, and Eagle Rock.
 Eagle Rock maintained a strongly Italian character for years and there are still several vestiges from that era, including Colombo’s (which opened in 1954 and features live jazz) and the Eagle Rock Italian Bakery (opened around 1961).
-There are several alternatives to bland chain pizza with several local pizzerias and Italian restaurants including Brownstone, Capri and Corner — but none is more well-known than Casa Bianca, which opened in 1955.
+There are several alternatives to bland chain pizza with several local pizzerias and Italian restaurants including Brownstone, Capri, and Corner — but none is more well-known than Casa Bianca, which opened in 1955.

-Eagle Rock is home to many beautiful buildings, mostly done in the Craftsman, Georgian and Mission Revival styles.
+Eagle Rock is home to many beautiful buildings, mostly done in the Craftsman, Georgian, and Spanish Colonial Revival styles.
 There are also some Art Deco buildings and several fine examples of Streamline Moderne.
 The houses along the shady tree-lined streets are mostly (if not entirely) without fences but I get the feeling that if there were, they’d be white picket.

-Eagle Rock is still home to many mom and pop businesses like Stained Glass Supplies, which offers classes and lovely stained glass objects, and Tritch Hardware, which many Eagle Rockers view as the heart and soul of the neighborhood.
-Of course, in all Norman Rockwell-esque towns lies the proverbial severed ear and in the 1970s and ’80s, some of Eagle Rock’s small town sheen was tarnished when it became a hunting ground for the serial killers known as the Hillside Strangler as well as the Night Stalker.
-However, despite the occasional protestations of some nostalgiac Eagle Rockers, the neighborhood is still pretty safe, quiet and charming.
+Eagle Rock is still home to many mom-and-pop businesses like Stained Glass Supplies, which offers classes and lovely stained glass objects, and Tritch Hardware, which many Eagle Rockers regard as the heart and soul of the neighborhood.
+Of course, in all Norman Rockwell-esque towns lies the proverbial severed ear and in the 1970s and ’80s, some of Eagle Rock’s small-town sheen of tranquility was tarnished when it became a hunting ground for the serial killers like the Hillside Strangler and the Night Stalker.
+However, despite the occasional protestations of some nostalgic Eagle Rockers, the neighborhood is still pretty safe, quiet, and charming.

-Today, the population of Eagle rock is roughly 40% Latino, 30% white and 24% Asian.
+Today, the population of Eagle rock is roughly 40% non-white Latino, 30% non-Latino white, and 24% Asian.
 The majority of the latter are Filipino and the majority of Latinos are of Mexican descent.
-In addition to Pinoy favorites like Barrio Fiesta, Philippine Village, Radio Manila, the Filipino American Library and Golden Ribbon Bake Shoppe, there’s the Eagle Rock Plaza.
+In addition to Pinoy favorites like Barrio Fiesta, Philippine Village, Radio Manila, the Filipino American Library, and Golden Ribbon Bake Shoppe, there’s the Eagle Rock Plaza.
 It’s gone through several name changes but has unofficially, since the ’90s, been known to many as “the Filipino Mall.”
-In between a Macy’s (on life support) and a busy Target, there’s a Goldilocks, Jollibee, Bench, Chow King, GameStop, PNB Remittance Center, HB Beauty Shop and Seafood City (largely responsible for the mall’s fishy odor) which cater to a mostly Filipino clientele.
-It also serves, like all healthy malls, as a hang out, although there are as many parents napping in recliners and reading the paper as there are your more traditional, young mallrats.
+In between a Macy’s (on life support) and a busy Target, there’s a Goldilocks, Jollibee, Bench, Chow King, GameStop, PNB Remittance Center, HB Beauty Shop, and Seafood City (largely responsible for the mall’s fishy odor) which cater to a mostly Filipino clientele.
+It also serves, like all healthy malls, as a hangout, although there are as many parents napping in recliners and reading the paper as there are your traditional, young mallrats.

-To many Pinoys, the Filipino Mall is the true Little Manila, a cultural and commercial center for Filipinos more beloved than Historic Filipinotown, Carson, Cerritos, Panorama City, West Covina or even the parking lot of Point-Point Joint in East Hollywood.
-Although Amoeba has small Filipino music and movie selections, even with our massive size we don’t come close to the selection of the mall’s Pinoy Blockbusterkiosk.
-Avril Lavigne‘s music video for the uber-annoying (and maddeningly catchy) “Complicated” was mostly shot in the Filipino Mall although the parties involved seem to have gone to great lengths to ensure that the mostly Filipino and Latino shoppers were replaced by an exclusively white cast.
+To many Pinoys, the Filipino Mall is Los Angeles’s true Little Manila, a cultural and commercial center for Filipinos more relevant than Historic Filipinotown, Carson, Cerritos, Panorama City, West Covina or even the parking lot of Point-Point Joint in East Hollywood.
+Although Amoeba has small Filipino music and movie selections, even with its massive size it doesn’t come close to the selection of the mall’s Pinoy Blockbuster kiosk.
+Avril Lavigne‘s music video for the uber-annoying (and maddeningly catchy) “Complicated” was mostly shot in the Filipino Mall although the parties involved seem to have gone to great lengths to ensure that the mall’s mostly Filipino and Latino shoppers were replaced with an exclusively white cast.

-Eagle Rock is a popular destination for foodies in SoCal on account of the aforementioned spots and in addition many more quality joints (including a lot of diners, coffee bars, Mexican and Thai places) like Fatty’s, Dave’s Chillin’-N-Grillin’, Fred’s Taco Truck, Coffee Table Lounge, Sicha Siam, Auntie Em’s, Pat and Loraine’s Coffee Shop, Senor Fish, Pot Thai, Jerry’s Mexican Grill, Mediterranean Triangle, OK Chinese Food, Taco Spot, Blue Hen, Pete’s Blue Chip, Classic Thai, Café Beaujolais, Le Petit Beaujolais, Cacao Mexicatessen, Ernie Jr’s Taco House, Thai Spirit and Swork Coffee.
-Beyond the eateries there are a number of nightlife attractions like All Star Lanes, Eagle Rock Underground, and The Black Boar (formerly The Chalet and before that, the much missed Toppers.)
+Eagle Rock is a popular destination for Southern California foodies on account of the aforementioned spots and in addition many more quality joints (including a lot of diners, coffee bars, Mexican and Thai places) like Fatty’s, Dave’s Chillin’-N-Grillin’, Fred’s Taco Truck, Coffee Table Lounge, Sicha Siam, Auntie Em’s, Pat and Loraine’s Coffee Shop, Senor Fish, Pot Thai, Jerry’s Mexican Grill, Mediterranean Triangle, OK Chinese Food, Taco Spot, Blue Hen, Pete’s Blue Chip, Classic Thai, Café Beaujolais, Le Petit Beaujolais, Cacao Mexicatessen, Ernie Jr’s Taco House, Thai Spirit, and Swork Coffee.
+Beyond the eateries, there are a number of nightlife attractions like All Star Lanes, Eagle Rock Underground, and The Black Boar (formerly The Chalet and before that, the much-missed Toppers.)

 A lot of film stars have moved to Eagle Rock over the years but as far as I’ve found, only actress Virginia Weidler was born there.
-The neighborhood has been used as a filming location in several films and TV shows.
+The neighborhood has been used as a filming location in several films and television series.
 Cindy’s has been used as a filming location approximately a billion times.

-Special thanks to Maryam Hosseinzadeh, Renee Dominique and Steve Shimbles for their incomparable assistance in my efforts to blog about Eagle Rock.
+Special thanks to Maryam Hosseinzadeh, Renee Dominique, and Steve Shimbles for their invaluable assistance in my efforts to explore Eagle Rock.
 As always, any additions or corrections are welcome.
 If you’d like to see me explore any other communities in Southern California for California Fool’s Gold, please let me know which in the comments.